milos-agathon/milos-agathon/README.md

 ### Hi, I'm Milos, welcome to my GitHub page!

-I am a leading data visualization specialist on Twitter and a Data Analyst at Booking.com in Amsterdam.<br/>
+I am a leading data visualization specialist and a Product Manager at Booking.com in Amsterdam.<br/>
 I use R to create maps that make sense of big data.
 My portfolio includes over 300 maps!<br/> According to NodeXL, I am among the Top 10 dataviz and R contributor on Twitter